 - Metal and products of metal - 7%

 All economic figures originate from the Statistical Office of Estonia.

-According to the Bank of Estonia as of 30 June 2018, the value of Estonia’s direct investments in Slovenia totalled – (minus) 120 000 euros.
+According to the Bank of Estonia as of 31 December 2018, the value of Estonia’s direct investments in Slovenia totalled 0.5 million euros.

-The volume of Slovenia's direct investments into Estonia as of the same date amounted to 23 000 euros.
+The volume of Slovenia's direct investments into Estonia as of the same date amounted to 0.7 million euros.

-Slovenian interest towards Estonia as a travel destination has increased.
-According to accommodation statistics, approximately 3 000 Slovenian citizens visited Estonia in 2017 (in 2016, 2 000 Slovenian citizens).
-In addition to Tallinn, the other popular travel destinations are Tartumaa, Saaremaa and Pärnumaa.
+Slovenian interest towards Estonia as a travel destination increased in 2017 when 3 300 Slovenian citizens were accommodated in Estonia. in 2018, tourism statistics showed a decrease, as 2 600 Slovenian tourists were accommodated in Estonia.
+In addition to Tallinn, the other popular travel destinations are Tartumaa, Pärnumaa, and Valgamaa.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!